General Education Core

 - Prerequisite course: a course that must be successfully completed before a student can enroll in the next course.
 Often a grade of “C” or higher is required.

-- Parallel course: a course that must be taken during the same semester as another course in order to fulfill the prerequisite for that course.
+- Parallel course: a course that MAY be taken during the same semester as another course in order to fulfill the prerequisite for that course.

 - Electives: credit courses selected by the student to supplement the required courses in the program of study.
 Students should consult with their faculty advisors when choosing electives.
 The courses from which electives may be selected are specified in the program of study.
 Course descriptions list the elective codes that are assigned to a course, iin this format: Code(s): AESX, FINA, HISX.